rust-lang/rust/docs/user/features.md

 rust code that it refers to and the rust editor will also highlight the proper text range.

+If you press <kbd>Ctrl</kbd> (i.e. trigger goto definition) in the inspected Rust source file the syntax tree readonly editor should scroll to and select the appropriate syntax node token.

 <img src="https://user-images.githubusercontent.com/36276403/78043783-7425e180-737c-11ea-8653-b02b773c5aa1.png" alt="demo" height="200px" >

 #### Expand Macro Recursively